GenericMappingTools/gmt/doc/rst/source/pslegend.rst

     legend.
 Each legend item is described by a unique record.
 All records begin with a unique character that is common to all records of the same kind.
 The order of the legend items is implied by the order of the records.
-Ten different record types are recognized, and the syntax for each of these records are presented below:
+Fourteen different record types are recognized, and the syntax for each of these records are presented below:
 **#** *comment*
     Records starting with # and blank lines are skipped.